Skip to main content

 Closing

 Creator Lane doesn't care which way you label your content — the comment-to-DM funnel works identically on human, AI, and hybrid accounts, and the official Graph API path stays compliant whether your reels are shot on a Sony A7 or generated in Veo.
 What it does care about is that every comment on every reel converts to a DM at the highest rate possible, because that's where the money is.
 Start Creator Lane free.
-Related reading: the eight AI tools worth using for Instagram in 2026 and what changed in the Instagram algorithm this year.
+Related reading: the eight AI tools worth using for Instagram in 2026, what changed in the Instagram algorithm this year, and how to monetize the reels themselves — labeled or not.